jameszka997/portgolio_test/README.md

 Hello there,
 I am János!
 I have a technical background and hold a dual Master of Science/Engineering degree in Biotechnological & Pharmaceutical Sciences with a Major in Bioprocess Engineering.
 I have a deep seated interest & experience in data analysis as I have held roles focusing on various facets of data, as I have experience in the development of bioinformatic pipelines within NGS data, and data analysis of biologically derived data.
 Currently I am working ....

-You can find my CV here (link the CV which I will upload to Github).
+You can find my CV [here](https://github.com/jameszka997/Data-Portfolio/blob/main/CV%20Data%20Analyst.pdf).

 This repository aims to showcase my skills within data analytics, and as a platform to share any projects which I have worked on, so I may track my progress and improve myself within Data Analytics & Data Science related projects.